oracc/nisaba/docs/development.md

 which will package and publish the extension in the Marketplace.

 Please note you'll be prompted to enter a Personal Account Token (PAT) when publishing the extension.
-The one we are using is currently saved in LastPass.
+The one we are using is currently saved in RSDG's LastPass.
 It will expire in one year (27th October 2022).
 Instructions to create a new one are also in the LastPass entry.

+### Updating a newly released version

-If you make a mistake and want to update your release maintaining the same version number, you'll have to first unpublish the release you just made:
+If you make a mistake and want to update your release maintaining the same version number, you can't do it using `vsce` on the command line, you'll have to [log in as `rsd-notifications` and update the release online](https://marketplace.visualstudio.com/manage/publishers/uclresearchsoftwaredevelopmentgroup) (see LastPass for login details).

+### Unpublishing the extension

+If you want to *completely delete everything about the Nisaba extension from the Marketplace*, including all published versions and usage statistics, you can do so as:

 ```
 npm run unpublish
 ```

-After that you can publish again as normal.
+After that you can publish again as indicated above if you wish.